lukibahr/stars/README.md

 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 - [samber/awesome-prometheus-alerts](https://github.com/samber/awesome-prometheus-alerts) - 🚨 Collection of Prometheus alerting rules
 - [hjacobs/kubernetes-failure-stories](https://github.com/hjacobs/kubernetes-failure-stories) - Compilation of public failure/horror stories related to Kubernetes

-## Java

-- [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 PDF Application on GitHub that lets you edit PDFs on any device anywhere

 ## JavaScript